-- At least four well-mannered and reliable for jumping cross country, comfortable with jumping up to 1m. - Be able to work independently in walk, trot and canter - Tacked up (with clean and safe/good condition with appropriate jumping tack fitted) and in the arena ready for the candidates to mount, with spare stirrup irons and leathers (various lengths- we are unable to accept leathers rolled around the irons to shorten them).
+- Riders will be riding two horses in this section (one over poles the other using grids) - At least eight horses who would be used for training other with a view to developing their way of going, one working over poles/using floor patterns and one over grid fences. - Be well-mannered and able to work independently in the school in walk, trot and canter that are capable of lateral work, lengthening and shortening strides. - Tacked up (with clean and safe/good condition with appropriate jumping tack fitted) and in the arena ready for the candidates to mount, with spare stirrup irons and leathers (various lengths- we are unable to accept leathers rolled around the irons to shorten them

-Candidates will be riding two horses during their assessment, so this needs to be considered when allocating horses per candidate, one horse for the show jump and one horse for the cross country.
+Candidates will be riding four horses during their assessment, so this needs to be considered when allocating horses per candidate.